2020 Accredited Online Special Education Degrees

 A doctoral program in special education will be made up of traditional coursework as well as research and a dissertation.
 Classes that a student might take include History of Special Education, International Special Education, Special Education Administration, and Special Education Law and Ethics for Leaders.
 In order to be admitted to this level of program applicants will need to have a master's degree and teaching experience.
 Other typical requirements include a resume, one or more writing samples, and GRE test scores.
 The length of time it takes to complete a doctorate will vary depending on the program and how long a student spends on their dissertation.
 Some programs may take as many as seven years to complete.

 Programmatic accreditation is given out by independent organizations that specialize in evaluating programs in specific subjects.
-For example, the National Council for Accreditation of Teacher Education (NCATE) was the main accrediting body for teaching programs for many years.
-As of July 2013, NCATE merged with the Teacher Education Accreditation Council (TEAC) to form the Council for the Accreditation of Educator Preparation (CAEP).
-Education programs that have received CAEP accreditation or that were accredited by TEAC or NCATE before the merger are marked as quality programs that prepare students for their future teaching careers.
+For example, the National Council for Accreditation of Teacher Education (NCATE) was the main accrediting body for teaching programs until it merged with the Teacher Education Accreditation Council (TEAC) to form the Council for the Accreditation of Educator Preparation (CAEP).
+Education programs that have received CAEP accreditation are considered by the accrediting body to be quality programs that prepare students for their future teaching careers.
 Aspiring special education teachers should look for a training program that has this type of accreditation because that will provide them with the assurance that they are learning the most up-to-date skills and that they are receiving a rigorous training that will turn them into quality educators.

 Special Education Teacher Requirements